 Do You Qualify?

 In the good old days of usury and loan-sharking, the only collateral you’d need for a loan might be your fingers, or your life itself.
-Things are more complicated in the 21st Century: you sometimes need a salary and marginally decent credit history just to get a card with a spending limit of $7,000.
+Things are more complicated in the 21st Century: you sometimes need a salary and marginally decent credit history just to get $255 payday loans online same day.
 So, what kinds of qualifications will you need for a Centurion Card?

 – High credit rating